 When you are homeless, the escape intoxication can bring could make your life feel a bit more bearable.
 If you spend the little money you have on drugs and alcohol, you can get locked into a spiral of addiction that is very hard to break out of.
 You may find that is easier to support your addiction when you are homeless, as all of your money can go to the substances you abuse.
 You may also find that it is easier to access dealers when you are homeless.

 Being homeless is not easy, but people who have addictions and who are homeless have many treatment options available.
 A study in PLOS One suggests that people are more likely to utilize these services if they are addicted to drugs or alcohol and drugs rather than alcohol alone.
-No matter what substances cause you pain, there are programs that can help.
+No matter what substances cause you pain, some programs can help.

-A typical program, like the one offered at The Healing Place of Richmond, combines security with treatment for addiction.
+A typical program, like the one offered at The Healing Place of Richmond, combines security with addiction treatment.

 If you participate in a program like this, you may be left to your own devices during the day, but you can return to the shelter each night for therapies you need for your addiction recovery.
 You can also rest a little easier knowing that you and your belongings are safe.
 That sense of security could help to lessen at least some of your relapse triggers.